garrandall/popular-music-data/tracks/masterpiece-the-temptations.md

 `Cause in the ghetto only the strong survive

 Money I ain`t got none, job can`t find one
-The streets raised me from a baby, ooh
+The streets raised me from a baby, oh
 Thousands of lives wasting away
 People living from day to day
 It`s a challenge just staying alive